OskarCosimo/verifai-sdk-php/README.md

 Therefore the heavy lifting takes place in the "Verifai Server-side Classifier" and the SDK.
-The SDK sends a JPEG image to it via a HTTP POST request, and it responds with a JSON result.
+The SDK sends a JPEG image to "Verifai Server-side Classifier" via a HTTP POST request, and it responds with a JSON result.
 The SDK processes that response for you.
 You only have to tell it where the "Server-side Classifier" is within your network.